 This is a post that is based on my experiences as an INFP.
-While the MBTI personalities are a great way to look at yourself, they are not a mold to your personality.
+While the MBTI personalities are a great way to look at yourself, they are not molds for your personality.
 So this is a post from my feelings and experiences so far.

 1. The Overthinking Plague

-I have a big problem of overthinking a lot of things.
+I have a big problem with overthinking a lot of things.
 My campus is smaller than most schools but not the smallest there is.

 With how prevalent societal pressure can be, my mind can get the gears going in regards to my appearance to